ej00668/Mathematical_Modelling_of_Pre-clinical_Drug_Trials-/README.md

 <p align="center">
 <img src="Table1.png">
 </p>
-The p-value is significant only for model 1 which considers the exponential growth rate ($$\lambda_0$$) as a random effect, suggesting that during the pre-clinical trials, the tumour never approaches the vascular stage but instead stays in the avascular stage.
-This supports the argument of the early termination of the experiment which takes into consideration the welfare limit of the mouse.
+Statistical analysis revealed that the p-value was significant only for Model 1, which includes the exponential growth rate ($$\lambda_0$$) as the sole random effect.
+This finding suggests that, during the course of the preclinical trial, tumor growth predominantly follows an exponential trajectory without transitioning to the linear (vascular) growth phase.
+This observation supports the hypothesis that tumors remain in the avascular stage throughout the study period.
+Such a growth pattern is consistent with early termination of the experiment, which is typically guided by predefined animal welfare endpoints.

 ---